ucsc-ospo/ucsc-ospo.github.io/content/authors/param/_index.md

   url: "https://www.manipal.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: Param is a 4th year CS student at MIT Manipal.
+bio: Param is a final year CS student at MIT Manipal.

 # Social/Academic Networking
 social: